shaimaa-hshalaby/Angular_Guide/12- Angular Authentication/README.md

         }
       ```

+6. use *isLoggedIn* to add or remove any components from the view

 ## Store Logged-in User Data

-2. you can use localStorage object to store the user object in the browser localStorage.
+- you can use localStorage object to store the user object in the browser localStorage.
 Here is the implmementation:
    ```
       private shareAndStoreUserData(response:AuthenticationResponse){
           // ...